Story by Manos Angelakis

-Traditionally Santa Clause lives by the North Pole with Mrs. Claus, his helper elves and reindeer – there are many Santa Claus villages and Santa Claus homes I have visited in Finland, located above the Arctic Circle and especially around Rovaniemi, Kaukonen and Kittila.
+Traditionally Santa Clause lives by the North Pole with Mrs. Claus, his helper elves and reindeer – there are many Santa Claus villages and Santa Claus homes I have visited in Finland, located near the Arctic Circle and especially around Rovaniemi, Kaukonen and Kittila.

 According to the Dutch tradition St. Nicholas is single, lives in Spain and is assisted in his labors by numerous Zwarte Pieten (Black Peter) who build the gifts he presents to the children and help him distribute them.

 St. Basil is also single (Bishops do not marry or have families in the Orthodox tradition) and lives in Caesarea, Cappadocia, where he was bishop in the mid-4th century.
 The holiday of St. Basil is celebrated the morning of January 1st, when he brings the gifts to the children.
 The holiday is also notable for the baking of Saint Basil's bread – in Greek Vasilópita, a sweet bread with a coin baked inside.
 The bread gets apportioned to the members of the family during a very early morning breakfast following the New Year’s celebrations; whoever gets the coin in his/her portion will have good luck for the rest of the year.